Tiny798/Password-Generator/README.md

 <<<<<<< HEAD
-# 🔐 SecurePass – Professional Password Generator
+# 🔐 SecurePass – Password Generator

 > A cryptographically-strong password generator with a **Flask web app**.